 In October 2021, U.S. Xpress received the SmartWay Excellence Award, one of 62 truck and multimodal carriers to receive the honor out of SmartWay’s nearly 4,000 partners.
 This is the third Excellence Award for U.S. Xpress, recognizing industry-leading efficiency and contributions to clean air.

-U.S. Xpress is actively installing new auxiliary power units fleet-wide, with around 1,500 units already installed and plans to have another 1,000 installed by year-end.
+To reduce idling, U.S. Xpress is installing new auxiliary power units fleet-wide, with around 1,500 units already installed and plans to have another 1,000 installed by year-end.

 Another effort to reduce the amount of diesel burned, greenhouse gases and particulates is the use of an aerodynamic package on its trailers that delivers a 7.4% fuel savings at 65 mph.